robbchar/html-downloader/README.md

 Install [NodeJs](https://nodejs.org/).

 # Running
++ once you pull this repo you can then `cd` into the directory with all the html-downloader files
-+ once downloaded install dependancies: `npm install`
++ install the dependanciesusing this command: `npm install`
-+ type this on the command line: `node index.js`
++ then run the application using this on the command line: `node index.js`

 # Config
 __urls__: stored in config/urls.json, this is a json formatted set of filenames/urls to download and save.
 An example: